dotnet/aspnetcore/README.md

 Prerequisites:
 - [Node.js](https://nodejs.org/) (>8.3)
+- Restore Git submodules by running the following command at the repo root:

+      git submodule update --init --recursive

 The Blazor repository uses the same set of build tools as the other ASP.NET Core projects.
 The [developer documentation](https://github.com/aspnet/Home/wiki/Building-from-source) for building is the authoritative guide. **Please read this document and check your PATH setup if you have trouble building or using Visual Studio**

 To build at the command line, run `build.cmd` or `build.sh` from the solution directory.

+If you get a build error similar to *The project file "(some path)\blazor\modules\jsinterop\src\Mono.WebAssembly.Interop\Mono.WebAssembly.Interop.csproj" was not found.*, it's because you didn't yet restore the Git submodules.
+Please see *Prerequisites* above.

 ## Run unit tests